rails/rails/guides/source/configuring.md

 * `config.active_record.table_name_suffix` lets you set a global string to be appended to table names.
 If you set this to `_northwest`, then the Customer class will look for `customers_northwest` as its table.
 The default is an empty string.

 * `config.active_record.pluralize_table_names` specifies whether Rails will look for singular or plural table names in the database.
-If set to true (the default), then the Customer class will use the `customers` table.
-If set to false, then the Customer class will use the `customer` table.
+If set to `true` (the default), then the Customer class will use the `customers` table.
+If set to `false`, then the Customer class will use the `customer` table.

 * `config.active_record.default_timezone` determines whether to use `Time.local` (if set to `:local`) or `Time.utc` (if set to `:utc`) when pulling dates and times from the database.
 The default is `:utc` for Rails, although Active Record defaults to `:local` when used outside of Rails.

 * `config.active_record.schema_format` controls the format for dumping the database schema to a file.
 The options are `:ruby` (the default) for a database-independent version that depends on migrations, or `:sql` for a set of (potentially database-dependent) SQL statements.

 * `config.active_record.timestamped_migrations` controls whether migrations are numbered with serial integers or with timestamps.
-The default is true, to use timestamps, which are preferred if there are multiple developers working on the same application.
+The default is `true`, to use timestamps, which are preferred if there are multiple developers working on the same application.

-* `config.active_record.lock_optimistically` controls whether Active Record will use optimistic locking and is true by default.
+* `config.active_record.lock_optimistically` controls whether Active Record will use optimistic locking and is `true` by default.

 * `config.active_record.cache_timestamp_format` controls the format of the timestamp value in the cache key.
 Default is `:number`.

 The MySQL adapter adds one additional configuration option:

-* `ActiveRecord::ConnectionAdapters::MysqlAdapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns in a MySQL database to be booleans and is true by default.
+* `ActiveRecord::ConnectionAdapters::MysqlAdapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns in a MySQL database to be booleans and is `true` by default.

 The schema dumper adds one additional configuration option: